 The Asylum Seekers group is for LGBT people who have come to the United States seeking asylum due to identity-based persecution in their home country.
 The group will give participants a chance to share resources and knowledge about the Asylum process.
 Participants can be anywhere in the asylum process.
 This group is offered at Fenway’s 1340 Boylston Street location.

-The Violence Recovery Program is committed to raising awareness of LGBT hate crimes and domestic violence.
-We compile statewide statistics on anti-gay hate crime and same-sex domestic violence so we can more accurately reflect the magnitude and nature of these crimes and how they affect our communities.
-You can help by calling us and anonymously reporting any incident you face or witness, whether or not you want to access our services.
+The Violence Recovery Program is committed to raising awareness of anti-LGBTQ hate crimes and LGBTQ domestic violence.
+We compile statewide statistics on rates of violence and abuse in LGBTQ communities so we can more accurately reflect the magnitude and nature of these crimes and how they affect our communities.
+You can help by calling us and anonymously reporting any incident you face or witness, regardless of whether or not you want to access our services.
 In collaboration with the National Coalition of Anti-Violence Programs, we release annual reports based on these statistics.

 To anonymously report hate crime or same-sex domestic violence, call the VRP at 1.800.834.3242.